 Working to build a collaborative co-parenting relationship after divorce is filled with trials and tribulations.
 Often times, parents are tempted to throw in the towel rather than face the challenges associated with divorce.
 However, research suggests that a strong partnership in parenting with your former partner lightens the burden for your children.
 When you give your children the gift of a strong co-parent relationship and a healthy two home family, you are truly giving them one of the best gifts a parent can give.
 By following the suggestions below, you are committing yourself to this important goal.

 View yourself as resilient and in control.
 Resilience is the capacity to recover readily from depression, serious health problems, divorce, death, and other traumatic events.
 Even after devastating tragedies, individuals are able to bounce back from hard times, rebuild their lives, and emerge stronger.
+Cultivate opportunities for personal growth.
 The road to resilience is often characterized by working through emotional distress and painful misfortunes.
 Dr. Ron Breazeale notes, “Resilience does not involve avoiding one’s feelings, it involves confronting and managing them”.
+Resilience has been shown to positively influence over well-being and can lower depression levels.

 Build a Positive Self-esteem and Confidence in One’s Strengths and Abilities

 Make a list of your strengths and determine how they might be useful in your co-parenting relationship.
 Being aware of what you are good at helps build confidence in yourself and ultimately your relationship with the other parent.
 Believe in yourself and your abilities.
+Become aware of your thoughts and beliefs.
 Consider the skills you have used to cope with challenging situations in the past and use those skills when interacting with your co-parent.
 Give yourself credit for making positive changes.
+Treat yourself with kindness and encouragement.

 Create Clear Attainable Co-Parenting Goals

 Working towards goals can give your co-parenting relationship a sense of purpose and reaching those goals will increase your confidence in the parenting partnership.
 Knowing what is important to your child(ren) can help make sure you know where to focus your attention.
 Develop realistic goals and break them down into achievable steps.
 Small accomplishments propel you forward while building optimism.
-Be as precise as possible.
+Be as precise as possible when creating your goals.

 Practice Effective Problem Solving